Copy-editing 3: Progress

 CE3 is an assessed course.
 Passing the final assignment acts as part qualification for acceptance into the copy-editing mentoring scheme.
-Two upgrade points are awarded for completing the course, and a further two for passing the final assignment.
+Two upgrade points are awarded for completing the course, and a further three for passing the final assignment.

 What you should know after the course

 After taking this course you should be confident in your knowledge of how to deal with material that is more complex than straightforward text – or should know where to look if something unusual crops up.
 You should be clear in your own mind on what sort of text best suits your copy-editing skills, and you should know as a result of your tutor's marks and comments exactly where you need to work hardest to improve.